Unchained112/WebCardGames/README.md

     - apiConfig: store const values used for drawing data from the API
     - app.js: show the navigation bar and display different presenters
     - cardSource.js: fetch data from APIs
+    - game24examSource.js: fetch data from APIs for 24 game
     - variable.js: store and pass the project variables to different files under one namespace.
 (To avoid the usage of global variable)
     - xxxModel.js: store different game models
     - views (folder):